confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 ---
 seo:
-  title: Matching Mutually Interested Online Dating Users
+  title: Match Mutually Interested Online Dating Users
   description: This recipe tracks repeated interactions between users of a social network or dating site.
 ---

-# Matching Mutually Interested Online Dating Users
+# Match Mutually Interested Online Dating Users

-_Dating sites are a very interesting use case.
-One of their core features is a messaging platform, and users chatting back and forth is an ideal fit for a real-time streaming system.
+One core feature of online dating sites is a messaging platform, and users chatting back and forth is an ideal fit for a real-time streaming system.
 But look at the site from another angle and it's all about making connections between people, so maybe a graph database is the right fit?
-Well, Kafka Connect makes it easy to use the strengths of both in tandem, but before we go that far, let's dig in and see how much graph-analysis we can do with some clever ksqlDB tricks._
+Well, Kafka Connect makes it easy to use the strengths of both in tandem, but before we go that far, let's dig in and see how much graph-analysis we can do with some clever ksqlDB tricks.

-We'll create a messaging system, and then ask, "Which pairs of people have made proper connections?"
+This recipe demonstrates a messaging system and can dynamically determine "Which pairs of people have made proper connections?"
 Defining a 'proper' connection is a mystery for sociologists, but for our purposes we'll say two people have connected properly if A sends a message to B, B responds, and A